 - Targeting profiles by lifecycle stage helps you separate the timing of the interaction from the content of your marketing messages.

-- Turning a lifecycle on or off has implications for which profiles are affected by connections included as marketing touchpoints.
+- Turning a lifecycle on or off has implications for which profiles are affected by connection goals that are included as marketing touchpoints in your lifecycles.
 See Turning lifecycles on or off for details.